microsoft/fhir-starter/scripts/Readme.md

 Azure Components installed
  - Resource Group (if needed - see the *Prerequisites* section above if you choose to opt out of creating a new Resource Group)
  - Azure API for FHIR
- - Key Vault (customers can choose to use an existing Keyvault as long as they have Purge Secrets access)
+ - Key Vault (customers can choose to use an existing Key Vault as long as they have Purge Secrets access)
  - Azure AD Application Service Principal for RBAC

 Information needed by this script